-This article is particularly for those Android users who have forgotten their Android Pattern, Pin, Face or Password Lock and want to reset that without factory resetting, wiping or using their Google account.
+Moreover, this article is particularly for those Android users who have forgotten their Android Pattern, Pin, Face, or Password Lock and want to reset that without factory resetting, wiping, or using their Google account.

-This article is for educational purpose only.
+This article is for educational purposes only.
 Don’t use this for cracking any other person’s device without their permission.
-Also I’ll be not held responsible for any kind of damage caused to your phone by referring this guide.
-Though there are least chances that your device will get damaged still I recommend you to attempt everything mentioned below at your own risk.
+Droid Thunder will not be held responsible for any damage.

 - Make sure your device has at least 60% battery level.

-- You must temporary disable all the security related applications like Antivirus on your PC.
+- Temporary disable all the security-related applications on your PC.

 Pattern lock is a set of gestures that an Android user performs to unlock his/her Smartphone.
-It seems to be complicated, but actually it is not.
+It seems to be complicated, but actually, it is not.
 It can be entered by the user joining points on a 3×3 matrix.
 Since Android 2.3.3 this pattern must involve a minimum of 4 points (on older Android versions the minimum was 3 points) and each point can only be used once.
-The pattern circles can be numbered starting from 1 to 9 from upper top-left corner to the bottom right corner as shown in the figure.
+Moreover, the pattern circles can be numbered starting from 1 to 9 from the upper top-left corner to the bottom right corner as shown in the figure.

-For example if we select a number 7415369, then the pattern would look like:
+For example, if we select the number 7415369, then the pattern would look like this:

-Step 3: Open the ADB folder which you’ve just downloaded.
-Now press and hold shift button + right mouse key simultaneously on an empty space in that folder.
-Refer the image:
+- Open the ADB folder which you’ve just downloaded.
+Now press and hold the shift button + right mouse key simultaneously on a space in that folder.
+Refer to the image:

-Step 4: Select ‘Open command window here’ option.
+- Select the ‘Open command window here’ option.

-Step 5: In this command prompt window, type the following command to make sure that your device is properly connected to PC or not.
+- In this command prompt window, type the following command to make sure that your device is properly connected to the PC or not.

-Step 6: Now we have to copy the gesture.key file from /data/system folder located in Android’s internal memory to your PC.
-For doing so, we need to use the command ‘adb pull’.
+- Now we have to copy the gesture.key file from /data/system folder located in Android’s internal memory to your PC.
+For doing so, we need to use the command ‘ADB pull’.
 So type the following command in the command prompt and press enter.

 adb pull /data/system/gesture.key gesture.key

-Step 7: As that you have the gesture.key file, you can close the command prompt window.
-Now the gesture.key file can be easily explored for viewing its contents.
+- As that you have the gesture.key file, you can close the command prompt window.
 You can open the file using any text or hexadecimal editor.
 Here we use the File View Pro software.
 So download and install this software from the link provided above.

-Step 8: Launch the File View and open this gesture.key file in it.
+- Launch the File View software and open this gesture.key file in it.
 You’ll see something like this:

-Step 2: Now open Command prompt window and type command ‘adb devices’ to check whether your device is properly connected to PC or not.
+- Now open the Command prompt window and type command ‘ADB devices’ to check whether your device is properly connected to PC or not.
 (Refer Steps 1 to 5 of method 1)

 adb shell cd /data/data/com.android.providers.settings/databases sqlite3 settings.db update system set value=0 where name=’lock_pattern_autolock’; update system set value=0 where name=’lockscreen.lockedoutpermanently’; .quit

-If above commands doesn’t work then try with this one.
+- If the above commands don’t work then try with this one.

 adb shell rm /data/system/gesture.key

-For this method, it is necessary that your phone has a custom recovery like Clockworkmod (CWM) installed in it.
+For this method, your phone must have a custom recovery like Clockworkmod (CWM) installed in it.

-Step 1: Download and copy the zip file on your phone external memory.
-You may use memory card reader for that.
+- Download and copy the zip file on your phone’s external memory.
+You may use a memory card reader for that.

-Step 3: After landing into CWM recovery, select install zip from sdcard option.
+- After landing into CWM recovery, select install zip from sd card option.

-Step 4: On the next screen select choose zip from sdcard option.
-This will show all the files located on the sdcard.
+- On the next screen, select choose zip from sd card option.
+This will show all the files located on the sd card.

-Step 7: Wait for the flashing process to get completed.
-It will hardly take few minutes to complete.
+- It will hardly take a few minutes to complete.

-Step 8: After it completes successfully, select ‘reboot system now’ option from the recovery mode itself to restart your phone.
+- After it completes successfully, select the ‘reboot system now’ option from the recovery mode itself to restart your phone.

 This method does not require USB debugging as well as root access.

-Step 2: Now switch off your phone completely until it vibrates.
+- Now switch off your phone completely until it vibrates.
 Boot the phone into recovery mode.
 Different phones have different ways to enter recovery mode.
-If you don’t know how to boot into recovery, you can Google it or you can also ask us in comments below.
+If you don’t know how to boot into recovery, you can Google it or you can also ask us in the comments below.

-Step 4: Navigate to the install zip from sdcard option and select it.
-On the next screen select choose zip from sdcard option.
+- Navigate to the install zip from sd card option and select it.
+On the next screen, select choose zip from sd card option.
 Then navigate to the Aroma File Manager zip file which you’ve just transferred on your phone.
-Confirm the installation by selecting Yes option.
+Confirm the installation by selecting the Yes option.

-Step 3: In stock recovery, there is no option to mount partitions, so navigate to the apply update from sdcard option and select it.
+- In stock recovery, there is no option to mount partitions, so navigate to the apply update from sd card option and select it.
 Now navigate to the Aroma File Manager zip file and flash it.

-Step 4: In Aroma File Manager, click on menu option and then go to settings and select Mount All Partitions.
+- In Aroma File Manager, click on the menu option and then go to settings and select Mount All Partitions.
 Now, exit from Aroma File Manager and re-flash it.
-Now, you will see each partition is mounted in it.

 gesture.key (for pattern lock)